 Where necessary, install barriers to minimize travel of aerosolized particles from performers, or implement alternative placement of performers.

 Maximize physical spacing between performers on-stage.

 Performers should use a separate entrance/exit than patrons where possible.

-Performers are not included in capacity limits so long as they do not join the spectator/patron areas at any time.
+Performers are not included in capacity limits or headcounts for events with over 100 attendees so long as they do not join the spectator/patron areas at any time.
 If performers join the patron spaces, they must be included in the capacity limit numbers.

 Disinfect high-touch areas and equipment such as: microphones, instruments, props, etc. between uses.